-In this course, students prepare, rehearse, direct and edit a key scene from an original screenplay that will be shot in its entirety outside of class throughout the semester.
-By means of this hands-on approach to their own creative material, students come up with a unique directorial vision and narrative point-of-view, apply the appropriate cinematic style, and realistically schedule and budget the production of their short films.
+In this course, students prepare, rehearse, direct and edit a key scene from an original screenplay that will be shot in its entirety in the lab component course throughout the semester.
+Students come up with a unique directorial vision and narrative point-of-view, apply the appropriate cinematic style, and realistically schedule and budget the production of their short films.

-FILM STUDIES 40, Cinematography 3 units

-Transfer: CSU, UC (pending)

-• Prerequisite: None.